There are several practical issues and formalities that have to be considered and dealt with when planning to move to the Faroe Islands.

 Application for a veterinary certificate for importing dogs or cats to the Faroe Islands can be found here:

-The Food, Veterinary and Environmental Agency supervises the importation of animals to the Faroe Islands.
+The Faroese Food and Veterinary Authority supervises the importation of animals to the Faroe Islands.
 The agency can refuse import of an animal if the disease situation in the country of origin is insecure, or if the veterinary certificate is lacking or incomplete.

-If you plan to stay in the Faroe Islands for less than one year, you may use your vehicle registered abroad without registering it in the Faroe Islands.
+A vehicle registered abroad can be used without registering in the Faroe Islands if the owner is planning to stay for less than one year.
 The vehicle may not be used by anyone residing in the Faroe Islands or for any commercial carriage.

-If you are planning to stay in the Faroe Islands for more than one year, you are allowed to import one motor vehicle as removal goods exempt from tax and duty.
+A person moving to the Faroe Islands is allowed to import one motor vehicle as removal goods exempt from tax and duty.

 The vehicle must be intended solely for the owner’s personal use.
 If the vehicle changes owner within 1 year after the day of import, it will be subject to tax and duty according to the general import rules.

-A vehicle imported as removal goods must be registered with the Faroese Vehicle Administration within the first two weeks after arriving in the Faroe Islands.
+A vehicle imported as removal goods must be registered with the Faroese Vehicle Administration, Akstovan, within the first two weeks after arriving in the Faroe Islands.

 The owner of the car must pay a registration fee and take out an insurance before the vehicle gets a license plate.